NOW LOADING

 How Blockchain can be Extrapolated to the Employee Background Verification Process?

-Blockchain allows for quick digitization of the manual heavy background check processes of the past (and present!).
+Blockchain in BGV allows for quick digitization of the manual heavy background check processes of the past (and present!).
 With blockchain, the entire resume is stored as a block of data that all stakeholders are privy to.
 Entering data into a blockchain network means that employers, candidates, and certifying institutes all have access, but only a few have the authority to add/change/validate the data as needed.
 As the candidate adds data in the respective fields, government organizations are privy to validate criminal background checks, educational institutes verify degrees, past employers perform reference checks and so on.

 The blockchain advantages are: